apache/drill/_docs/sql-ref/functions/002-conversion.md

 *expression*

-An entity that evaluates to one or more values, such as a column name or literal
+A combination of one or more values, operators, and SQL functions that evaluate to a value

 *data type*